 Samuel Walker is a widely quoted expert on issues of civil liberties, policing and criminal justice policy.
-He is the author of 14 books on those subjects, which have appeared in a combined total of 32 editions.
+He is the author of 14 books on those subjects, which have appeared in a combined total of 36 different editions.
 He has been interviewed in every major media outlet in the United States and around the world, including The New York Times, The Washington Post, PBS/Frontline, CNN and others.

 His book, Presidents and Civil Liberties From Wilson to Obama, won the Langum Prize for the Best Book in American Legal History for 2012.

 Walker is Emeritus Professor of Criminal Justice at the University of Nebraska at Omaha, where he taught from 1974 to 2005.
 He received a Ph.D. in American history from Ohio State University in 1973.

 Walker is perhaps best known for his work on police accountability (including two books and two reports on “Driving While Female”) and for his definitive history of the American Civil Liberties Union, In Defense of American Liberties, which was first published in 1990 and issued in a revised edition in 2000 by Southern Illinois University Press.
 He is currently a member of the International Association of Chiefs of Police’s National Working Group on Sexual Offenses by Police Officers.

 In 2011 Sam won the Western Society of Criminology’s W.E.B.
 Dubois Award for contributions to the field of criminology in the area of race and ethnicity.
 He will receive the award at the Society’s annual meeting in Vancouver in February 2011.
 Read the “Get to Know” profile in the Omaha World Herald regarding the award: gettoknow